 Web App Firewall support for cluster configurations

-Web App Firewall support for Striped and partially striped configurations was introduced in Citrix ADC release 11.0.
+Citrix Web App Firewall support for Striped and partially striped configurations was introduced in Citrix ADC 11.0 version.

 A cluster is a group of Citrix ADC appliances that are configured and managed as a single system.
 Each appliance in the cluster is called a node.
 Depending on the number of nodes the configurations are active on, cluster configurations are referred to as striped, partially striped, or spotted configurations.
 The Web App Firewall is fully supported in all configurations.

 The two main advantages of striped and partially striped virtual server support in cluster configurations are the following:

 - Session failover support—Striped and partially striped virtual server configurations support session failover.
 The advanced Web App Firewall security features, such as Start URL Closure and the Form Field Consistency check, maintain and use sessions during transaction processing.
 In ordinary high availability configurations, or in spotted cluster configurations, when the node that is processing the Web App Firewall traffic fails, all the session information is lost and the user has to reestablish the session.
 In striped virtual server configurations, user sessions are replicated across multiple nodes.
 If a node goes down, a node running the replica becomes the owner.
 Session information is maintained without any visible impact to the user.

 - Scalability—Any node in the cluster can process the traffic.
 Multiple nodes of the cluster can process the incoming requests served by the striped virtual server.
 This improves the Web App Firewall’s ability to handle multiple simultaneous requests, thereby improving the overall performance.

 Security checks and signature protections can be deployed without the need for any additional cluster-specific Web App Firewall configuration.
 You just do the usual Web App Firewall configuration on the configuration coordinator (CCO) node for propagation to all the nodes.